Estimation and detection in AI safety evals

 - Construct validity: Do the things you measured actually connect to the abstract concept you mean to study?

 The moment you ask whether a clinically relevant feature is present, the question becomes a hypothesis test.
-The standard framework is Barrett and Myers’ task-based image quality, which scores an image by how well an ideal observer performs a specified task — typically, is a lesion present or not?
-That brings a different geometry:
+The standard framework is Barrett and Myers’ task-based image quality, which scores an image by how well an ideal observer performs a specified task.
+Here, that’s typically “Is a lesion present or not?” and the characterization leans on a different set of metrics:

 For the equal-variance Gaussian case, ${d'}$ summarizes the whole ROC.
 The area under the curve is